liamwalsh1980/Milestone-Project-3/README.md

 This user will be able to visit all pages User One has access to.
 Additionally, this user will have access to their own profile page where they can see all films added giving them the option to edit, delete and view each film.
 This user can at any point logout.
 A Contact Us page will be available for users to make contact and comment.

 ### User Three: The Admin user
 This user will be able to visit all pages that User One and User Two has access to.
 Additionally, this user will have access to the Manage Genres page which gives them the option to Edit, Delete and Add a new Genre.
-NOTE: If a Genre is deleted, any films sitting in that Genre will be automatically allocated to the Genre called ‘Other’.
-This user can at any point logout.
+NOTE: If a Genre is deleted, any films sitting in that Genre will remain in the deleted genre type.
+A future feature will be to add an ‘Other’genre.
 A Contact Us page will be available for users to make contact and comment.

 Date this project started: 23rd August 2021